hardenedlinux/chiba/README.md

 ## Intro

-You might hear about fourth-generation data centers, or as they're more commonly known, [containerized data centers](https://www.techtarget.com/searchdatacenter/tip/An-overview-of-containerized-data-centers-and-their-benefits).
+You might hear about next-gen data centers, or as they're more commonly known, [containerized data centers](https://www.techtarget.com/searchdatacenter/tip/An-overview-of-containerized-data-centers-and-their-benefits).
 The container mentioned here doesn't refer to a Docker container, but rather the actual shipping container you'd see at a port, typically carried on a truck trailer.

 <center>
 <img src="https://www.deltapowersolutions.com/media/images/products/datacenter-solutions-Containerized-datacenter-truck-inside.gif" alt="containerized data center"/>